neal-easterling/EyeExercise/README.md

   ![eye exercise cover](https://neal-easterling.github.io/img/covers/eye-movement-cover.png)

-  An animation created with css and javascript which tracks the movement of the cursor with focus of the eyes.
+  An animation created with css and javascript to track the motion of the cursor with the movement of the eyes.
 All shapes and lighting effects are created with css only.

   ## How to Run